fineanmol/plant-tree/README.md

-🎍 Updated on Mon, 08 Dec 2025 13:48:56 GMT
+🎋 Updated on Mon, 08 Dec 2025 15:06:14 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "First, solve the problem.
+Then, write the code."